 A cornerstone for the success of Conserva Aves is the $12 million grant the project received from the Bezos Earth Fund that other resources from partners and organizations will match.
 This grant will support local communities and indigenous peoples to establish and strengthen 30-40 new protected sites (totaling 450-600,000 hectares, or 1.11 to 1.48 million acres) critical for threatened and migratory bird species in the Tropical Andes—in Bolivia, Colombia, Ecuador, and Perú—by 2027.

 Potential local partners will result from calls for proposals in each priority country.
 Committees of national experts will evaluate proposals for protected-area declaration, management, and sustainability and select local partners to receive 1:1 matching funding and training, technical support, and mentorship throughout the projects.
-We are currently in the structuring phase and hope to make initial calls for proposals by May 2022.
+The structuring phase ended last May and now calls for proposals are underway: Peru by the end of 2022, Bolivia and Ecuador by the first trimester of 2023, and Chile shal take place in June 2023.

 Additional countries with